cheng-yeh/MindTransformer/README.md

 2. Download the full OpenNeuro fMRI dataset (ds003643) via AWS S3
 3. Download and extract GloVe embeddings

 > **Note:** The download may take several hours depending on network speed.
-The OpenNeuro dataset is approximately 50GB.
+The OpenNeuro dataset is more than 100GB.

 ### Option B: Manual Download (Local/Non-Slurm)